 If you will be receiving tuition assistance, including Military Tuition Assistance or any other sponsored program, during your enrollment at Embry-Riddle, you are required to notify our office.
-Military Tuition Assistance, sponsored programs or other forms of tuition assistance may cause a change in your financial aid award.
+Military Tuition Assistance, sponsored programs or other forms of tuition assistance may cause a change in your financial aid funds.

 The FA Terms and Conditions Form needs to be completed before any funds can be disbursed for every academic year you apply for financial aid.

-Embry-Riddle course load (defined in catalog):
+Embry-Riddle Course Load (defined in catalog):

 After receiving all necessary documents, the Financial Aid Office will calculate your eligibility, including eligibility for the federal loan programs, scholarship programs and state aid.

 We recommend having sufficient funds available for books, supplies and any other personal expenses during the first two weeks of classes in the event there is a delay in crediting your financial aid.
 Your financial aid information will be available once you're an accepted student.

 There are instances when a student’s Free Application for Federal Student Aid (FAFSA) may not reflect the family’s current situation.
 These are special circumstances that can be considered that may impact the student’s financial aid eligibility.
 In these rare cases, a financial aid counselor may exercise professional judgment to adjust the student’s Cost of Attendance or the data that determines the student’s Expected Family Contribution.